Mah-mu-dul/food-court-management/README.md

 ## License
 This project is open source.
-Feel free to modify and distribute the software per the license terms.
+Feel free to modify and distribute the software.

 Experience seamless food court management with the Food Court Management Software.
 Empower management, shareholders, and shopkeepers with an efficient and user-friendly tool to streamline operations, enhance customer satisfaction, and drive business success.
 Start managing your food court effectively today!